Substantive application for resource consents and other approvals

 The panel can set conditions on an approval, for example requiring measures to manage the impact of the project.

-The Act specifies other requirements for making a decision, including the opportunity for panels to transfer certain decisions to the appropriate Minister, or for the appropriate Minister to ‘call in’ the decision taking into account the panel’s advice.
+As well as the draft decision, the Act specifies other requirements for making a decision.
+These include the opportunity for panels to transfer certain decisions to the appropriate Minister, or for the appropriate Minister to ‘call in’ the decision taking into account the panel’s advice.

 When a decision is made, it will be notified to the applicant and other stakeholders as defined in the Act.
 It will also be published on this website.